12 Top Tourist Attractions in Hallstatt and along the Hallstätter See

 1 The Hallstätter See

 The Hallstätter See, a spectacular mountain lake in Austria's Salzkammergut region, lies at the northern foot of the mighty Dachstein mountain range.
 Some eight-and-a-half kilometers long and between one to two kilometers wide, the lake is up to 125 meters deep and is surrounded by steep wooded slopes that give it a fjord-like character.
 Of the lovely villages that dot its shoreline, the most popular are Obertraun, Steeg, and Hallstatt with its old church and market square.
 The Hallstätter See is the most significant lake in the Alps in terms of history, and thanks to its many easily accessible beaches and stunning mountain scenery it has long been a draw for artists and outdoor enthusiasts, as well as those simply wanting some peace and quiet.
-Popular activities include fishing, diving, and boating on traditional flat-bottomed boats called Salzkammergut.
+Popular activities include fishing, diving, and boating on traditional flat-bottomed boats.
+Or you can rent an electric or pedal boat to explore the lake-no motor boats are allowed.
 The lake is also ringed by many excellent biking and hiking trails, some of which head up into the surrounding mountains.
-It's also home to a variety of diverse flora and fauna, including many rare species in the wetlands and moors in the south and north, including native orchids, waterfowl, and fish.
+The region is habitat to a variety of diverse flora and fauna, including many rare species such as native orchids, in the wetlands and moors in the south and north.

 The little market village of Hallstatt, one of the most attractive places in the Salzkammergut, is idyllically positioned on the southwest shore of the Hallstätter See.
-Taking its name from the nearby salt mine, the village is home to a variety of attractions, including the 15th-century Roman Catholic Ascension of Our Lady Church with its Romanesque tower, three fine winged altars, Late Gothic frescos from around 1500, and the fascinating Bone House with its collection of old skulls stored here due to a lack of space in the church cemetery.
-Also of note is the 18th-century Evangelical Church of Hallstatt with its slender spire.
-One of the most famous views of the old village is from the popular Photo Point in the Römisches district, just a short walk away from the historic Market Square.
-Here, you'll find many other great reasons to stop, from its excellent terraced cafés and shops to the elegant Holy Trinity statue.
+Taking its name from the nearby salt mine, the village clusters around its charming Marktplatz, surrounded by traditional houses, their balconies draped in flowers.
+Shops and terraced cafes line the square, and a highlight is the elegant Holy Trinity statue.
+One of the most famous views of the old village is from the popular Photo Point in the Römisches district, just a short walk away from Marktplatz.
+In the center of town is the 19th-century Evangelical Church of Hallstatt, its tall, slender spire a lakeside landmark.

-Really a number of excellent attractions in one, Hallstatt Salt World lies high above the town on the 1,030-meter-tall Salzberg (Salt Mountain).
-Accessible by cable car or a three-minute journey aboard the funicular railway, it's well worth visiting for the wonderful views from historic Rudolf's Tower (Rudolfsturm), an old fortification built to defend the mines against invaders (now a restaurant and observation tower).
-Visitors should also check out the Skywalk, an incredible viewing platform extending over a sheer drop with Hallstatt 350 meters directly below.
+Really a number of excellent attractions in one, Hallstatt Salt World lies high above the town on the 1,030-meter-tall Salzburg (Salt Mountain).
+Accessible by cable car or a three-minute journey aboard the funicular railway, it's well worth visiting for the wonderful views from the Skywalk, a viewing platform extending over a sheer drop with Hallstatt 350 meters directly below.
+More spectacular views are from historic Rudolf's Tower (Rudolfsturm), an old fortification built to defend the mines against invaders, now a restaurant and observation tower.
 The star attraction, however, is the 7,000-year-old salt mine itself.
-Highlights include the story of the preserved corpse found here in 1734 known as the Man in Salt, along with fascinating displays of ancient (and modern) mining methods, and a chance to visit the Subterranean Salt Lake.
+Highlights include the story of the preserved corpse found here in 1734, known as the Man in Salt, along with fascinating displays of ancient (and modern) mining methods, and a chance to visit the Subterranean Salt Lake.
 Kids of all ages will want to whizz down the 64-meter-long Mega-slide, Europe's longest wooden slide (all of it underground).